Google

 Frequently Asked Questions

-What are the ABSD implications for a Singapore Citizen purchasing Dairy Farm Residences as a second property?
+What is the Additional Buyer's Stamp Duty (ABSD) impact for a Singapore Citizen purchasing at Dairy Farm Residences as a second property?